Steve Sullivan: New Jersey Devils

 Sullivan scored his first NHL goal in his NHL debut on February 23, 1996, against the Montreal Canadiens.
 He was then briefly reassigned to the minors, where he recorded a hat trick and set a franchise record for most points in a single game.
-Sullivan was recalled back to the NHL in March after two Devils players were injured.
+Sullivan was recalled to the NHL in March after two Devils players were injured.
 He then scored in his next two NHL games while playing with wingers Reid Simpson and Randy McKay.
 Sullivan credited his easy transition to the NHL level to Devils head coach Jacques Lemaire and the team's similar style to the River Rats.
 By the end of March, Sullivan had tallied five goals through 12 games.
 Sullivan returned to the River Rats on April 15 after the Devils failed to qualify for the 1996 Stanley Cup playoffs.
-Despite spending most of the second-half of the 1995-96 season with the Devils, Sullivan ranked third in scoring on the River Rats with 75 points.
+Despite spending most of the second half of the 1995–96 season with the Devils, Sullivan ranked third in scoring on the River Rats with 75 points.
 He was also named to the AHL's 1995–96 First All-Star Team.

 During the Devils' 1996 training camp, Sullivan suffered a groin injury that was misdiagnosed as a pulled hip flexor.
 He was placed on the team's injured reserve list on October 4 and reassigned to the River Rats on October 14.
 He recorded eight goals and seven assists through 15 AHL games before being recalled to the NHL level on November 1.
 However, Sullivan began suffering from anxiety and a loss of confidence while playing with the Devils due to his slow start and frequent scratches.
 He tallied one goal and four assists through his first 10 games but struggled to find a balance between anxiety and anticipation.
 In January, Lemaire moved Sullivan from centre onto the left wing of Bobby Holik and Dave Andreychuk because of his short stature.
 In their first three games together, Sullivan tallied two assists and a game-winning goal.